-Use the portal

 Now that the web service has been published, you can begin accessing application data in real-time via the portal.

 Note: WampServer needs to be running to access the portal and the application services.

 Access the portal

 Using the default browser that you set earlier, enter the URL for your web portal.